mertaytuggok/mertaytuggok/README.md

 My name is Mert Aytuğ Gök.
 Welcome to my profile.

-🔭 I'm trying to improve myself in JavaScript and React
+🔭 I'm trying to improve myself in JavaScript and React.

 💬 You can talk to me about HTML, CSS, JavaScript and React.